Antigoni Papadopoulou (footballer)

-Antigoni Papadopoulou (born 17 December 2003) is a Greek footballer who plays as a forward for AC Omonia in the Cypriot First Division and the Greece women's national team.
+Antigoni Papadopoulou (born 17 December 2003) is a Greek footballer who plays as a forward for Panathinaikos in the Greek A Division and the Greece women's national team.

 Club career

 She started her career with GPO Kastoria in the Greek A Division during the 2020–21 season.
 She made her first appearances in the Greek top tier as her club finished 9th in their group, avoiding relegation.